Thursday, November 14, 2024

 There’s also one musical number, the single “Multiplication” (which he wrote), that Darin sings onscreen in the film.
 (He also wrote the movie’s instrumental theme song.)
 He only sang onscreen in this film, his cameo in Pepe, and the failed musical State Fair.
 The fact that his arrogant-young-man character can swing a number in front of a band at an Italian nightspot is never explained in Come September.
 Rom-coms don’t need to have explanations for odd events.

 Darin really took a chance with his image by next starring in John Cassavetes’ first mainstream film as a director, Too Late Blues (Jan.
 1962).
-The film isn’t a very mainstream one, as it depicts the jazz world through the lens of an ambitious, increasingly bitter pianist played by Bobby.
+The film isn’t a very mainstream one plot-wise, as it depicts the jazz world through the lens of an ambitious, increasingly bitter pianist played by Bobby.
 This film gets drubbed in the Darin books mentioned above (plus the Al D’Orio bio), but for me it’s in the first rank of the dozen films discussed here.

 It should be noted that the IMDB places Darin in the background during certain scenes in Cassavetes’ landmark Shadows (1958).
 They list Bobby as being “Man wearing sun glasses, dancing and later chewing gum at rehearsal.”
 Well, there is a gent in shades watching the dancing girls rehearse (in what was Bob Fosse’s studio, above where Cassavetes’ acting troupe with Burton Lane rehearsed).
 I’ve taken screenshots of him, and despite his hair looking like Darin’s hair, it’s not Bobby.